Joshua J. Mark

 published on 20 July 2010

 A City is defined as a populated urban center of commerce and administration with a system of laws and, usually, regulated means of sanitation (the word derives from the Latin civitas).
 The first cities sprang up in the region known as Mesopotamia between 4300 and 3100 BCE.
-The city of Ur was first settled in 4000 BCE and walled cities, for defence, were common by 2900 BCE.
-The oldest city in the western world is considered to be Eridu (though the city of Ur, close by Eridu, the Phonecian city of Byblos, the city of Jericho and that of Damascus, among others, have also laid claim to that title) which, according to the Sumerian King List, was built by the gods and loved by them.
-The most famous and, today, probably the most controversial, city in the ancient world was Babylon (controversial for the same reason as its fame in that the city is featured prominently – and negatively – in so many of the Biblical narratives though, far from being a 'city of evil’, Babylon was a great and prosperous cultural and intellectual centre, being the first, among other achievements, to perfect the art of glass making c.
-1500 BCE).
+The city of Uruk, considered the oldest in the world, was first settled in c.4500 BCE and walled cities, for defence, were common by 2900 BCE.
+The city of Eridu, close to Uruk, was considered the first city by the Sumerians, and other cities which lay claim to the title of `first city' are Byblos, Jericho, Damascus, Aleppo, Jerusalem, Sidon, Luoyang, Athens, Argos, and Varasani.
+The most famous and, today, probably the most controversial, city in the ancient world was Babylon.
+It remains controversial for the same reason as its fame in that the city is featured prominently – and negatively – in so many of the biblical narratives though, far from being a 'city of evil’, Babylon was a great and prosperous cultural and intellectual centre, being the first, among other achievements, to perfect the art of glass making c.
+1500 BCE.

 Cities were the centres of life for the ancient Mesopotamians and the population of Babylon (200,000 during the reign of Nebuchadnezzar II) did not differ from the other city-states in this.
 Beyond the walls stretched the long fields for cultivation and the grazing of cattle but the lives of the people unfolded behind the city walls.
 So important was the concept of the city to the people of Mesopotamia that they held a city (not a 'Garden of Eden’) to be the birthplace of humanity (the revered city of Eridu).